NarmathaBala/loadtesting-infrastructure/README.md

 # Load Testing Infrastructure

-## Introduction
+The purpose of this repository is to demonstrate the two different approaches of load testing.

-The purpose of this repository is to demonstrate the two different approaches of standing up a scalable infrastructure running a distributed Apache JMeter based load tests orchestrated with a CircleCI pipeline.
+1. End-to-end scalable infrastructure running a distributed Apache JMeter based load tests orchestrated with a CircleCI pipeline.

-## Approaches
+1. Leveraging Azure Load Test (Azure Resource) to orchestrate tests (*coming soon*)

-### Container based JMeter Load Tests
+## Container based JMeter Load Tests

 This approach leverages Apache JMeter as an open source load and performance testing tool and uses Terraform to dynamically provision required infrastructure, run load